-\\ With a piece of paper masking tape about 2" long, tape the board to your work surface so it won't move.
+\\\\ With a piece of paper masking tape about 2" long, tape the board to your work surface so it won't move.

-\\ Cut another piece of masking tape about 1" long and about 16mm wide.
+\ Cut another piece of masking tape about 1" long and about 16mm wide.

-\\\ Carefully cover the BOTTOM of the Hope RF module with the masking tape, covering everything except the pads at the end with the holes in them.
+\\\\\ Carefully cover the BOTTOM of the Hope RF module with the masking tape, covering everything between the holes on either end of the module.
 It's 16mm between the inside ends of the pads, so if you cut the tape correctly the tape should fit nicely.
-Trim the excess tape at the side of the RF module so it's flush.
+Trim the excess tape at the side of the RF module so it protrudes about 1/8" from the sides.